stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ### 2. Research Workshops

-Several workshop assignments will be assigned to help you gain confidence with using library resources and managing a large research project.
+Several workshop assignments will help you gain confidence with using library resources, constructing bibliographies, and managing a large research project.

 ### 3. Presentations

-You will make one formal presentation at the conclusion of the term to explain your research project.
+You will make one formal presentation at the conclusion of the term to explain your research project to our class.
 You will also make a number of informal presentations about your ideas, research, and writing as they evolve over the term.
 These informal presentations may not be announced, *so be prepared to discuss your project at any time*.

 ### 4. Author Page

 Each of you will curate a webpage dedicated to your research project.
-You may construct this as a shared GoogleDoc or use the Dartmouth [Journeys](https://journeys.dartmouth.edu/) platform.
-Link to your author page on the [research project website](https://docs.google.com/document/d/1Zh_gf5hGLVN1i-i18WikOR6ILsa6cYwHpqAf40SwEp0/edit?usp=sharing) to display your research project as it evolves over the term.
-The TA and I will use this page to monitor your project and periodically help with your research.
-Other students will be able to view your project and perhaps benefit from the sources you aquire.
+We will call this site your `Author Page`.
+You may create this page as a shared Google Doc or use the Dartmouth [Journeys](https://journeys.dartmouth.edu/) platform.
+After creating your page, link to it on the course [research projects page](https://docs.google.com/document/d/1Zh_gf5hGLVN1i-i18WikOR6ILsa6cYwHpqAf40SwEp0/edit?usp=sharing) so that we may locate it.
+We will use these Author Pages to view your project as it evolves over time.
+One of your most important responsibilities this term is to keep this page updated.
 Your author page should contain the following:

-- a short research proposal of no more than 250 words.
+- a short research proposal/statement of no more than 250 words.
-- an `annotated bibliography` of all the sources used or consulted to construct your research project.
-Use permalinks to link to the book or article in the library system.
+- an `annotated bibliography` of all the sources used or consulted to construct your research project (*use `permalinks` to link to the book or article within the library system*).
 - a current draft of your research essay.
 - a weekly reflective blog post about the progress of your research project (see #7 below).

+{{< hint note >}}
-- I have placed a [model author page](/courses/writing-3/author-page) on the course website.
+[<i class="fas fa-star-of-life"></i>](/courses/writing-3/author-page) I have placed a [model author page](/courses/writing-3/author-page) on the course website.
+{{< /hint >}}

 ### 5. Contribute to Hive

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
-We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.
+We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course texts we encounter.

 We will use shared <i class="fab fa-google-drive"></i> [Google docs](https://google.dartmouth.edu/) to create the Hive resource.
-Weeks containing course readings or films have a dedicated Hive document you may find in the description of the week's theme.
-There is a Hive document dedicated to your course section, so please make sure to make your contribution to the proper one.
-You may distinguish the documents by examining the notations, as in the example below:
+Each week containing course readings or films has a dedicated Hive document.
+The course sections have separate Hive documents, so please make sure to make your contribution to the proper one.
+You may distinguish between these two documents by examining the superscript notations, as in the examples below:

 - <i class="fab fa-forumbee"></i> <sup>6</sup> : Hive page for section 6 @ [C hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)
 - <i class="fab fa-forumbee"></i> <sup>7</sup> : Hive page for section 7 @ [D hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)

 {{< hint note >}}
-[<i class="fas fa-circle"></i>]()  You must use your Dartmouth login credentials to access the drive, not your personal Gmail account.
+[<i class="fas fa-circle"></i>]()  You must use your Dartmouth login credentials to access the shared drive, not your personal Gmail account.
 You may authenticate using this G-Suite link: https://google.dartmouth.edu/
 {{< /hint >}}

 Our objective for Hive is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
 The “[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)” is capable of discovering and creating far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.